orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 ## Talking Frequency

 I left it with the value(1) and value(0) calls here, to lead us to later experiments.
-First I asked Helena what time she would need to put the LED on for and off for to blink 5 times a second.
+First I asked Mini_orionrobots what time she would need to put the LED on for and off for to blink 5 times a second.

 Her first guess was to turn it on or 0.2 seconds, then off for 0.2 seconds.
 However, this means it is blinking a 2.5 times.
 I got her to think about it, and se that we need 10 LED changes a second to get 5 blinks per second.
 This means that it should be on for 0.1 seconds and off for 0.1 seconds.
 She got this working.